hamid-xcerlabs/hamid-xcerlabs/README.md

 ## What I'm Building

 **Commerce Intelligence Engine (V2 in Progress)** Migrating an Instagram concierge from a linear flow to an Agentic RAG system.
-Using Pinecone to index real-time Shopify inventory, allowing the AI to handle complex product discovery and intent capture with human intervention.
+Using Pinecone to index real-time Shopify inventory, allowing the AI to handle complex product discovery and intent capture, with human oversight for edge cases.
 `Claude 3.5` `LangGraph` `n8n` `Pinecone` `Shopify Admin API` `Next.js`

 **Next:** Scaling AI systems for e-commerce and DTC brands, and building a productized SaaS under XCER Labs.